 - Chapters 21 through 23 return to macroeconomic policy.
 Although most of the first 20 chapters constantly discuss macroeconomic policy in one form or another, the purpose of Chapters 21 through 23 is to tie the threads together.
 Chapter 21 looks at the role and the limits of macroeconomic policy in general.
 Chapters 22 and 23 review fiscal and monetary policy.
 Some instructors may want to use parts of these chapters earlier.
-For example, it is easy to move forward the discussion of the government budget constraint in Chapter 22 or the discussion of inflation targeting in Chapter 23. - Chapter 24 serves as an epilogue; it puts macroeconomics in historical perspective by showing the evolution of macroeconomics in the last 70 years, discussing current directions of research, and the lessons of the crisis for macroeconomics.
+For example, it is easy to move forward the discussion of the government budget constraint in Chapter 23. - Chapter 24 serves as an epilogue; it puts macroeconomics in historical perspective by showing the evolution of macroeconomics in the last 70 years, discussing current directions of research, and the lessons of the crisis for macroeconomics.